vikwin/pcapfex/README.md

 # pcapfex
-'Packet Capture Forensic Evidence eXtractor' is a tool that finds and extracts files from packet capture files
+'Packet CAPture Forensic Evidence eXtractor' is a tool that finds and extracts files from packet capture files